 For half ropes, 60m ropes can be a good idea for harder winter and alpine routes where good belays are scarce, but be warned you will need two as you will seldom find anyone else who has one!
 99% of UK climbers will find 50m half ropes the best choice for about 90% of what they do.

 All Kernmantle ropes shrink with use by as much as 10%.
 Good manufacturers allow for this by cutting their ropes longer than the advertised length.

 Different diameter ropes work best with different belay devices.
-For fat ropes (10.5mm/11mm) a "slicker" (smoother running) belay device such as a Black Diamond ATC is ideal whereas for narrow ropes (8mm/8.5mm) the Black Diamond ATC XP offers a much better braking effect.
+For fat ropes (10.5mm/11mm) a "slicker" (smoother running) belay device such as a Black Diamond ATC is ideal whereas for narrow ropes (8mm/8.5mm) the Black Diamond ATC XP and other similar devices offer a much better braking effect.
 For sport climbing, specialist belay devices such as the Petzl Grigri and the Mammut Smart are well worth considering as they minimise the risk of the belayer failing to hold a fall.
 However, they are not so suitable for trad climbing.